Standard track cramping your style? Don’t want to buy flexible track? Here’s how to make your track bend and go where

 - Don’t bend Hornby Radius 1 or Peco No 1 curves any more than they already are.
-These are already the tightest curves and going any further will cause problems for locomotives – derailments etc.
+These are already the tightest curves (minimum radius) and going any further will cause problems for locomotives – derailments etc.

 - Bent track it will naturally try to revert back to its original shape.
 When bending it you’ll need to fix it down with track pins or fast drying strong glue to hold it in shape.

 - When bending track, remember that the outside rail of a curve will end up being shorter than the inside rail so don’t cut it to length before bending it.